mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 ![](assets/journey49.png)

 ## About the Condition activity {#about_condition}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_expression_simple"
+>title="About the simple expression editor"
+>abstract="The simple expression editor mode allows you to perform simple queries based on a combination of fields.
+All the available fields are displayed on the left side of the screen.
+Drag and drop fields into the main zone.
+To combine the different elements, interlock them into one another to create different groups and/or group levels.
+You can then select a logical operator to combine elements on the same level."

 When using several conditions in a journey, you can define labels for each of them to identify them more easily.